-(4 Credits, 48 L, 12T)
+CHE52101 Coordination and Bioinorganic Chemistry (4 Credits, 60 L)

-After successfully completing this course, students will be able to symbols for various configurations.
+After successfully completing this course, students will be able to

-CO1: find out the number of microstates, construct a microstate table and know meaningful term
+CO1: find out the number of microstates, construct a microstate table and know meaningful term symbols for various configurations.

 CO2: find out splitting of the free ion terms in weak and strong ligand fields and draw Orgel, correlation and Tanabe-Sugano diagrams for various configurations in Td an Oh ligand field.